How to Come Up With Lots of Great Ideas for Your Writing [With Examples]

 Pick a blog or magazine.
 Read through the recent articles, and look out for anything which hasn’t been done – or anything which you could bring a new angle to.

-Here on Aliventures, there are quite a few areas I’ve not covered recently or in much depth:
+Here on Aliventures, there are quite a few areas I’ve not covered recently or in much depth, but that might be a good fit:

 - Writing poetry (I’m no poet – but this could be an interesting subject to tackle)